jfogarty/mmeddle/src/sal/README.md

 The FileSystem is only used by the storage engine if the Path contains a `prefer: 'fs'` field, or the database provider is unavailable.

+### Client Storage

+The **ClientProvider** is actually just browser/node client remote access to a StorageEngine runnin on the server.
+The client has a browser local StorageClient and StorageEngine with just the ClientProvider registered in it.
+Operations are sent through the ClientSession rq/rs socket layer to the WsSession handler on the server.
+There the operations are dispatched to the server's storage engine, and when completed, the response is piped back in the response.

 ### Proxies

 ** THIS IS NOT YET IMPLEMENTED **.